 Occasionally you may have problems while working with your iMac.
-Read on to find some solutions to try when you have a problem.
-You can also find more troubleshooting information in Mac Help and on the iMac Support website at www.apple.com/support/imac.
+Read on for troubleshooting tips to try when you have a problem.
+You can also find more troubleshooting information in Mac Help or on the iMac Service & Support website at www.apple.com/support/imac.

-If you experience a problem with your iMac, there is usually a simple and quick solution.
+If you experience a problem working with your iMac, there is usually a simple and quick solution.
 If you encounter a problem, try to make a note of what you did before the problem occurred.
-This will help you narrow down the possible causes of the problem and then find the answers you need.
+This can help you narrow down the possible causes of the problem and then find the answers you need.
 Things to note include:

 - The applications you were using when the problem occurred.
-Problems that occur only with a specific application may indicate that the application isn't compatible with the version of the Mac OS installed on your iMac. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.
+Problems that occur only with a specific application may indicate that the application is not compatible with the Mac OS version installed on your computer. - Any software that you recently installed. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.